ivogeorg/ce-learning-progression-003-screensavers-part2/learning-progression.md

 #### 2. Apply
 [[toc](#table-of-contents)]

-1. `[<lernact-prac>]`Encapsulate your screensaver code in a namespace `screensaver` so that the only code that is outside is the main program loop, which calls functions exported by the namespace.
+1. Encapsulate your screensaver code in a namespace `screensaver` so that the only code that is outside is the main program loop, which calls functions exported by the namespace.
 In particular:
    1. The function `coding()` should be exported.
    2. The function `rain()` should be exported.
    3. The function `freqBars()` should be exported.